kirkebylab/LUMIN/README.md

 8. Press `Test settings on random image` -button to sample a random image from input.
 The user can explore the normalization and activity classification settings using line and swarm plots.
 The user can adjust the settings and continue sampling random recordings until content with the analysis setup (this process will not save any output).

 9. Press `Run` -button to execute the Single-cell data analysis pipeline.
 This will process all files indicated in the `Input file` and create a `Quantification` output folder specified by `Project directory`.
+The output can be viewed using computers file system.